We spoke with Win of 2 DADS about what it was like to become a father at 17 years old, and the wisdom he’s learnt along the way.

-Win and Steve have teamed up with Headspace to create an event – GET RAD for DAD – in Northcote in Victoria.
-It’s a skateboarding based event with food, games, prizes, raffles, skate prizes for the skaters, demos etc. The event is for the whole family, so anyone is welcome, and a gold coin donation will help raise funds for local youth and young fathers, just like Win and Steve.
+Win and Steve teamed up with Headspace to create an event – GET RAD for DAD – in Northcote, VIC.
+It was a skateboarding based event with food, games, prizes, raffles, skate prizes for the skaters, demos etc. The event was for the whole family, everyone was welcome, and a gold coin donation helped to raise funds for local youth and young fathers, just like Win and Steve.

 MensLine Australia has professional counsellors available 24 hours a day, seven days a week, providing confidential and anonymous information and support for all father and parenting issues.

 Call us on 1300 78 99 78 or access online counselling.